jason-woolf/DesmosPlayer/README.md

 \<program\> | An array of instructions that modify expressions in a Desmos graph.
 \<properties\> | (optional) An object that conveys additional configuration parameters.

-This function loads the given program and creates additional buttons in the UI for running it.
+This function loads the given program and creates additional buttons on the Desmos web page for running it.
 You create a program by filling an array with the results of "instruction functions" (see examples below), then pass this program to `desmosPlayer()`, along with optional properties.
 Currently, there is only one property: